Best Bike Lock of 2023: Strong and Practical

 They make entertaining reading.
 But there are a few reasons to be wary of these articles...

-Plus they tend to largely ignore, issues around practicality such as how easy the locks are to carry and use, which are really important, because there is no "one size fits all" solution.
+Plus these tests tend to largely ignore, issues around practicality (such as how easy the locks are to carry and use), which are really important, because there is no "one size fits all" solution.

 In fact, beyond “all cable locks are rubbish” and “an angle grinder will cut through anything”, the conclusions they draw are neither certain nor particularly useful.